thibaudcolas/draftjs-filters/README.md

 ##### filterEditorState

-Applies whitelist and blacklist operations to the editor content, to enforce it's shaped according to the options.
+Applies filtering and preservation operations to the editor content, to restrict it to supported patterns.
 Will not alter the editor state if there are no changes to make.

 ###### Parameters